Skip to main content

 Managing work and taking leave

-• You can’t be discriminated against because of cancer; and employers should make reasonable adjustments (e.g., duties, hours, equipment) where needed.
+• employers should make reasonable adjustments (e.g. duties, hours, equipment) where needed

-• You don’t have to tell your employer details about your diagnosis
+• you don’t have to tell your employer details about your diagnosis but it may help you access leave entitlements and reasonable adjustments.

 Options to consider: